The original, independent guide to Lisbon

 Insight: This is a spicy dish, but you can always ask for extra “Piri-Piri”, a mind-blowing chilli oil.
 This oil can always be asked as an accompaniment to other dishes.

 Historic insight: The Portuguese explorer Vasco da Gama and 16th-century Portuguese traders introduced chilli to India and Asia.

 A unique dish which combines pork and calms (in their shells), in a strong white wine and garlic sauce.

 The white wine sauce which marinates the pork is infused with garlic, paprika, and into the stewing broth, the clams are added alive to open during the final few minutes of cooking.
 Often fried potato cubes are added into the broth.

-The dish is named after the Alentejo region of Portugal, which is famed for its pork acorn-fed pork, but originates from the Algarve, with its (once) plentiful shellfish.
+The dish is named after the Alentejo region of Portugal, which is famed for its acorn-fed black pigs.

 Delicious duck rice.

-Alheira is a traditional Portuguese sausage, which is either drilled or fried and served with the rice/chips/salad combination.
+Alheira is a traditional Portuguese sausage, which is either drilled or fried and served with the chips, rice and salad combination.
 Unlike all other meals the rich flavoured sausage is served with no sauce or in a stew – this may appear a bit disappointing if other dining companions have extravagant fish dishes!

 Historically, Alheira were filled with all meats except for pork, as they were first created by Portuguese Jews in the 15th century.